axibase/atsd/changelogs/2016_03/README.md

 ### Issue 3583

-The new LDAP integration feature, **Create Accounts**, makes it possible to self-register user accounts in ATSD if the new user account exists in LDAP and the user was able to successfully authenticate.
+The new LDAP integration feature, **Create Accounts**, makes it possible to self-register user accounts in ATSD if the new user account exists in LDAP and the user is able to successfully authenticate.
 The new account settings, such as username, email, and first/last name, are inherited from LDAP attributes.

 If the **Default User Group** is specified, the new self-registered users are automatically added to this group and inherit its permissions.